Fun Fibers – A Fiber Art Design Studio

 - Using a resist to create vessels (bowls), purses and hats

-- Pictures with a flat felt base often embellished with other fibers, beads and other mixed media
+- Pictures with a flat felt base often embellished with other fibers, beads and other mixed media.
+I also incorporate machine stitching to add details to my pictures.

 - Nuno Felting